 - 1.1 This practice note makes recommendations on the valuation of all opencast coal lands and heritages.
 The recommendations include the royalty rates per tonne to be applied to coal where worked, the approach to the valuation of plant, buildings, and other works.
-There are currently no operating deep mines in Scotland since the flooding and closure of the Longannet mine in 2002.
+There are currently no operating deep mines in Scotland.
 As a consequence, no recommendations are made in this practice note for the valuation of deep mines.
-However, in view of possible future developments reference is made to both deep mines and coal bed methane. - 1.2 The Coal Authority was created in 1994 taking its powers and responsibilities from the Coal Industry Act 1994.
+However, in view of possible future developments reference is made to deep mines, coal bed methane and underground coal gasification. - 1.2 Coal Authority was created in 1994 taking powers and responsibilities from the Coal Industry Act 1994.
 The Act's main objective was the restructuring and privatisation of the coal industry.
 The Coal Authority's responsibilities include the ownership and management of the nation's coal resource.
 In leasing opencast coal to private sector operators the Coal Authority collects production related rent (royalties).
-The Coal Authority initially departed from British Coal's practice of setting a uniform opencast coal royalty for all sites only to return to it again in 2003.
-It now appears that the Coal Authority will consider industry wide factors when fixing its uniform opencast royalty in contrast to its initial practice of reflecting individual site considerations.
 Site access rights (wayleaves) to enable the coal to be worked are invariably negotiated between the operator and the landowner(s).
 Where mineral rights other than coal have been severed from the land there may also be a mineral disturbance agreement.
 As a result, there is a variety of evidence to be considered for rating valuation purposes.